-Restaurant Performance Index remained steady in March
+Restaurant Performance Index rose 0.2% in November

 Read the full RPI report.